ProjectFirewatch/ProjectFirewatch/README.md

-# A guide to play firewatch, and a day by day transcription.
+# A project deticated to the game Firewatch by Campo Santo (Now defunct: Sold to valvesoftware)

 ## Planned thing.
 - [ ] Move from Markdown to html